 At the Criminal Justice Reform Phone Bank yesterday, students made more than 200 calls to state and federal officials regarding criminal justice reform bills up for consideration in the U.S. Senate and the Massachusetts Legislature, according to Max Hornung, a senior and co-organizer of the event.
 Hornung is also a member of the Tufts University Prison Initiative at the Jonathan M. Tisch College of Civic Life and serves on the advisory board for the Tufts chapter of the Petey Greene Program, which connects student volunteer tutors to prison inmates.

-The phone bank was organized to target two specific criminal justice reform efforts underway, according to Hornung.
+The phone bank was organized to target two specific criminal justice reform efforts underway, as stated by Hornung.
 The first was the Sentencing Reform and Corrections Act of 2017, previously approved by the Senate Judiciary Committee in a bipartisan 16–5 vote.
 The bill has several components, including incentivizing states to create more re-entry and anti-recidivism programs, lessening and in some cases reducing mandatory minimums, and introducing retroactive sentence shortening for certain drug offenses.

 The goal of the calls was to pressure Senate leadership to bring the bill to a vote on the senate floor within a prompt time.
 Hornung expressed worry that Senator Mitch McConnell (R-KY) would delay the floor vote for an extremely long time in order to kill off momentum for the bill.